 You or your spouse may have to pay a fee in order to file for divorce.
 In New Jersey the court cost to file a divorce complaint is $300.00.
 The court cost in New Jersey to file the first responsive pleading in a divorce action is $175.00 and the court cost to file a motion is $50.00.

 As you can see, there are many factors that determine the cost of your divorce.
-If you have any questions about the costs of a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 today for a free in office consultation.
+If you have any questions about the costs of a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 today for a free initial consultation.